 The government-wide statement of net position presents the cash balances of the governmental activities of the Village at year end.
 The government-wide statement of activities compares disbursements with program receipts for each program or function of the Village's governmental activities.
 Disbursements are reported by function.
 A function is a group of related activities designed to accomplish a major service or regulatory program for which the Village is responsible.
 Program receipts include charges paid by the recipient of the program's goods or services and grants and contributions restricted to meeting the operational or capital requirements of a particular program and receipts of interest earned on grants that is required to be used to support a particular program.
-General receipts are all receipts not classified as program receipts identifies the extent to which each governmental program is self-financing on a cash basis or draws from the Village's general receipts.
+General receipts are all receipts not classified as program receipts, with certain limited exceptions.
+The comparison of direct disbursements with program receipts identifies the extent to which each governmental program is self-financing on a cash basis or draws from the Village's general receipts.